a00908270/masterthesis/thesis.md

 ##### Non-Objectives:

-The prototype does not fully implement the *ViNNSL 2.0*, as described in \cite{kopica_2015} and provides limited data in-/output.
-This is described in section TODO.
+The prototype does not fully implement the *ViNNSL* in version 2.0, as described in \cite{kopica_2015} and provides limited data in-/output.
+Limitations are described in section TODO.

 ## Motivation